 After over 10 years at 10up, I decided to move into a role where I can still support open source but not serve as a maintainer in the public eye for my day-to-day.
 Today I’m a Senior Engineering Manager for Special Projects at GitHub and continue as one of five lead developers of WordPress itself, which has gone from ~13% of the web to more than 40% in the time I’ve been working on it.

 That’s a lot of writing about work – I’m also very much a person.
 Despite my now-significant Twitter presence and the way it appears, I am actually fairly private about the day-to-day details, but here are some things I’m open about:

-- I am married to a Costa Rican clarinetist who I’ve been performing with since 2004, we have two amazing children, and we currently spend most of our time in Costa Rica to be near his family.
+- I am married to a Costa Rican clarinetist who I’ve been performing with since 2004 and we have two amazing children.

-- I consider Virginia Beach my hometown – shoutout to the Neptunes, Missy Elliott, Timbaland, Teddy Riley, and more – but I am a New Yorker by blood and spent half of my childhood in and around NYC, later living in Jersey City for several years as an adult.
+- I consider Virginia Beach my hometown – shoutout to the Neptunes, Missy Elliott, Timbaland, Teddy Riley, and more – but I am a New Yorker by blood and have spent about half of my life in and around NYC.

 - I didn’t learn to cook until after grad school, but now I love it and I frequently post pictures of things I’m making, which sometimes includes Pizza Rolls because, you know, that’s what you eat when you don’t know how to cook anything besides rice.

 - I also post pictures of shoes, which means I buy a lot of shoes, and you know what, I’m just fine with that being my internet personality.

 - I continue to play the piano, even if it’s mostly just for myself these days.